SoulShardStudios/SoulShardUtilities/README.md

 - copy this repositories HTTPS git clone link
 - paste that link into unity
 - use the package! all functionality is within the SoulShard namespace.
+- Extra tip: use the [UPM git extension](https://github.com/mob-sakai/UpmGitExtension) to easily update to the latest version of the package.

 Includes alot of functionality:

+- Completely generic inventory system.
 - A better scene management utility
 - Various Vector Math Helper Functions, and General Math Utilities
 - A basic sound manager